-How to describe company processes using Turtle Diagram
+How to describe company processes using a Turtle Diagram

-One of the basic activities that are carried out as part of the Quality Management System is the appropriate description of the company’s processes.
+One of the basic activities that the Quality Management System involves is appropriately describing the company’s processes.

 The Turtle Diagram is a practical tool that allows you to complete this stage of creating a Process Card.

-Thanks to the clear structure, as contained in the turtle diagram, we can identify all the essential components of our process.
+Thanks to the clear structure of the turtle diagram, we can identify all the essential components of our process.
 As you can guess, the name comes from a turtle.
-Its central part – shell, is the Process Description.
-The remaining legs are Process Input, Process Output, Human Resources, Material Resources, Goals (indicators) and Procedures with documents relating to it.
+Its central part, the shell, represents the Process Description.

 Turtle Diagram vs. Process Card